Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Introduction

-\textbf{Accountability, auditing, and measurement.} Historically, the mismatch between accountability metrics and welfare has been well documented across domains.
-In monetary policy and finance, \citet{goodhart1984problems} described a problem where ``any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes'' (\textit{Goodhart's Law}).
-Concurrently, \citet{campbell1979assessing} noted that ``the more any quantitative social indicator is used for social decision-making, [...] the more apt it will be to distort and corrupt the social processes it is intended to monitor'' (\textit{Campbell's Law}).
-Since then, extensive work in the social sciences has critically examining accountability and auditing practices \cite{power1994audit, strathern1997improving, hoskin1996awful, rothstein2008holding}.
-Other recent works have highlighted shortcomings of metrics for improving social welfare in domains from education to business and management practices \cite{muller2019tyranny,koretz2017,mau2019metric}.
-Our work builds on these qualitative insights by formally modeling a particular misalignment that occurs when the measured party has selection power over treatment allocations.
-Our work also connects to measurement theory in the social sciences \cite{bandalos2018measurement}, which has seen recent extensions to fair ML \cite{jacobs2021measurement}.
-However, rather than focusing the qualitative validity of the measurements themselves \cite{kaafarani2011validity}, we focus directly on the welfare impacts and incentives induced by the measurements.
+\textbf{Accountability, auditing, and measurement.} Historically, the mismatch between accountability metrics and welfare has been well documented across domains, from monetary policy to education \citep{goodhart1984problems,campbell1979assessing,muller2019tyranny,koretz2017,mau2019metric}.
+Extensive work in the social sciences has critically examined accountability and auditing practices \citep{power1994audit, strathern1997improving, hoskin1996awful, rothstein2008holding}.
+Our work builds on these qualitative insights by modeling a particular misalignment that occurs when the measured party has selection power over treatment allocations, also known as ``creaming'' \citep{lacireno2002creaming}.
+Measurement theory has also given both qualitative and statistical tools for understanding the validity of measurements \citep{bandalos2018measurement}, with recent extensions to fair ML \citep{jacobs2021measurement}. \citet{guerdan2023counterfactual} apply counterfactual modeling to estimate the measurement error when proxy outcomes are used to guide treatment decisions.
+Complementing this focus on measurement validity, we model the treatment incentives induced when measurements are used to reward agents, and study the resulting welfare effects.